cling-com/cling-sync/README.md

 Show all revisions that contain a path that matches the pattern and show all paths that were added, updated, or deleted.

+#### Check the health of the repository

+    cling-sync check

+Scan all revisions and verify the repository's integrity. `cling-sync check --data` will also check every block for data corruption.
+This will take a while. :-)

 #### Serve the repository over HTTP

     cling-sync serve --address 127.0.0.1:4242 /path/to/repository